Konicord/rdrive/README.md

 # RDrive
 =====

-An Erlang OTP application
+A simple supervisor written in Erlang OTP.
+This project is using [https://rebar3.org/](https://rebar3.org/)

-Build
+## Build
 -----

     $ rebar3 compile